vishwaskalani/COP290-IIT-Delhi-maze-game/README.md

 - The restricted motion of the player has been ensured by checking the collision of the player with certain sections of map where it can't go.
 The collisions have been checked through rectangular boxes.
 The players have been themselves imagined as rectangular boxes to check the collisions.
 - For entering certain buildings or changing the maps, the texture rendered in the background has been switched to the maps of the various building that have been drawn.
 - The attributes of the players vary with the places they enter or things they do for instance the health of the player continuously decreases.
 The attributes have been mentioned in the player class and have been modified by appropriate functions.
+- The appropriate sound effects have also been added at various events like entering a location, exiting the location and taking a
+Yulu.

 ---